minseungchoi/minseung.com/_posts/2021-09-24-hello-world.md

 Hello, World!

 What will my blog be about?
 Will it be about neuroscience or music?
-My fledgling interest in data-driven policy making?My experience at [Stanford University][1]?
+My fledgling interest in data-driven policy making?
+My experience at [Stanford University][1]?
 Time will tell...

 [1]: http://www.stanford.edu/